 Property Repairs

-A tenant’s goodwill is easily fostered by a quick reaction to a reported problem but this goodwill is even easier to lose with a delayed response.
-Once lost, that goodwill will not easily be regained and an unhappy tenant is sure to create an unhappy Landlord…. eventually!
+A Tenant’s goodwill is easily fostered by a quick reaction to a reported problem, but this goodwill is even easier to lose with a delayed response.
+Once lost, that goodwill will not easily be regained, and an unhappy Tenant is sure to create an unhappy Landlord – eventually.

 Condition Inspections

-Usually three months or so into a new tenancy we carry out a full inspection of the property.
-We always provide the tenant with plenty of notice since we are not checking their housekeeping, just ensuring that they are fully aware of the standard of care that we expect.
+Usually, three months or so into a new Tenancy, we carry out a full inspection of the property.
+We always provide the Tenant with plenty of Notice since we are not checking their housekeeping, just ensuring that they are fully aware of the standard of care that we expect.
 Dependent on what we find on this initial inspection, we will then re-inspect as often as is sensible in the circumstances.
-You should note that the tenant is legally entitled to enjoy uninterrupted occupation of the property – we (and that includes you) are not legally allowed to gain access without first providing reasonable notice, usually at least 24 hours in writing.
-It is a criminal offence to harass a tenant.
+You should note that the Tenant is legally entitled to enjoy uninterrupted occupation of the property – we (and that includes you) are not legally allowed to gain access without first providing reasonable Notice, usually at least 24 hours in writing.
+It is a criminal offence to harass a Tenant.

-Furnished or Unfurnished
+Furnished or Unfurnished?

-A popular misconception is that it is easier to evict a tenant from a furnished tenancy – not true – there is now no difference in security of tenure.
-The disadvantages of letting furnished property include the cost of supplying the furniture, the time and cost of preparing/checking an inventory of contents, the cost of replacing/repairing/maintaining these contents, Council Tax & Water Rates liability when unoccupied, insurance costs and potential damage/theft by the tenant.
+The disadvantages of letting furnished property include the cost of supplying the furniture, the time and cost of preparing/checking an inventory of contents, the cost of replacing, repairing ad maintaining these contents.
+Council Tax and utilities liability when unoccupied, insurance costs and potential damage/theft by the Tenant.
 All contents must comply with the Furniture & Furnishings Fire Safety Regulations and the Electrical Safety Regulations.
+There is a reduced demand from long-term Tenants for furnished property.

 Gas Safety